 An author does not write a best seller every time they write a book.

-The more confident you are about the desitions you make, the quicker you will achieve your artistic goals.
+The more confident you are about your decisions, the quicker you achieve your artistic goals.

 Work Well With Other Artists

-Networking with local artists and artists worldwide online will help you to reach your goals quicker.
+Networking with local artists and artists worldwide online will help you to reach your goals quickly.